fonsecapeter/RVS/README.md

 by an attending physician (aka attending), who must complete one for every participant they see.
 There are 12 attendings responsible for a number of rvs's each.
 Each attending has a folder containing their rvs's.
-The rvs manager (me) will place a rough draft rvs (drafted by others) in the appropriate folder when a participant finishes a research visit.
+The rvs amanager (me) will place a rough draft rvs (drafted by others) in the appropriate folder when a participant finishes a research visit.
 The attending will move an RVS out of their folder and into the "DONE" folder when finished.
 Each rvs is named "lname, fname_id_yyyy.mm.dd_RVS" (I also did not have control over the convention) and is either a .doc or.docx.

 This standalone package can be downloaded to a local machine and used with full functionality to test the code.
 First make a directory for this, then run "RVS_test_setup.sh" to generate fake attendings and rvs's and create and empty csv called "RVS_report.csv".
-Next,run "RVS_reporter.sh" to fill the csv with data and generate a bar graph.
-Finally, edit your email in "RVS_emailer.sh" to recieve all emails (meant to go to the fake attendings) and run it to see the emails.
+Next, run "RVS_reporter.sh" to fill the csv with data and generate a bar graph.
+Finally, edit your email in "RVS_emailer.sh" to recieve all emails (meant to go to the fake attendings) and run it to see them.

 	> RVS_test_setup.sh initializes a set of directories for 12 fake attendings.
 It also generates random fake rvs's in each directory.
-This script is complete.
-	  RVS_reporter_newfunction.sh and RVS_emailer_newfunction.sh
+RVS_reporter_newfunction.sh and
-	  need to be editted to match this `autonomous' version of the directory structure (is much simpler than the real one!)
+	  RVS_emailer_newfunction.sh need to be editted to match this `autonomous' version of the directory structure (is much simpler than the real one!)

 	> RVS_reporter.sh generates a .csv summarizing